Alex Murdaugh indicted on 22 federal counts for alleged financial schemes – KION546

 “Trust in our legal system begins with trust in its lawyers,” US Attorney Adair Boroughs said of the alleged financial crimes.
 “South Carolinians turn to lawyers when they are at their most vulnerable, and in our state, those who abuse the public’s trust and enrich themselves by fraud, theft, and self-dealing will be prosecuted to the fullest extent of the law.”

-Cory Fleming, a Murdaugh associate, has agreed to plead guilty to one count of conspiracy to commit wire fraud in federal court, pledging in exchange to work with state and federal prosecutors, according to a plea agreement.
+Cory Fleming, a Murdaugh associate, has agreed to plead guilty in federal court to one count of conspiracy to commit wire fraud, pledging in exchange to work with state and federal prosecutors, according to a plea agreement.
 CNN has reached out to Fleming’s attorney for comment.

 South Carolina prosecutors argued during his murder trial that Murdaugh killed his wife and son to distract from a variety of alleged financial crimes for which he now faces 101 charges in state court, including embezzlement, computer crimes, money laundering and conspiracy.
 In all, state prosecutors allege, Murdaugh bilked his law firm, clients and the government out of more than $9 million.